Know your rights

 - make a complaint.

 You have the right to complain if you are not happy with a disability service you have received.
-You can also choose how you'd like to lodge your complaint.
+We want you to feel safe and supported by our services and staff at all times.